 The Québec maritime Blog

-© Tourisme Îles de la MadeleineThe word “ponchon” is the term used in Îles de la Madeleine to designate a molasses cask, and it’s also the subject of one of the most popular stories of that region.
+© Tourisme Îles de la MadeleineThe word ponchon is a term used in the Îles de la Madeleine to refer to a molasses barrel and also happens to play a key role in one of the region’s most popular stories.

-In the early 20th century, when winter came, the only way people of the Islands could communicate with the rest of the world was the telegraph.
-But during the winter of 1910, the underwater cable that provided the vital link with the continent broke.
-With no mean of communication and concerned that they might run out of supplies sooner or later, islanders decided to launch at sea a ponchon equipped with a sail, in which they had put letters for the governments, asking for their help.
+In the early 20th century, when winter came, the only way for the Islanders to communicate with the rest of the world was by telegraph.
+However, during the winter of 1910, the underwater cable connecting them to the mainland broke.
+With no means of communication and fearing that they would sooner or later run out of supplies, the Islanders decided to launch a ponchon equipped with a sail, which they had filled with letters to the governments asking for assistance.

-Two weeks later, the ponchon was found on a beach of Cape Breton Island by a passer-by.
-He opened the cask, read the letters and, realizing the gravity of the situation, took upon himself to mail them.
-Sometime later, ships arrived on the Islands to provide assistance to the population.
-Amazing story, isn’t it?
+Two weeks later, the ponchon was found by a passerby on a beach on Cape Breton Island, in Nova Scotia.
+He opened the barrel, read the letters and, realizing the gravity of the situation, took it upon himself to mail them.
+Some time later, ships arrived at the Islands to provide assistance to the population.
+What a story, right?

-Travel to Îles de la Madeleine to discover its rich and colourful repertoire of tales and legends.
-You won’t be disappointed!
+Travel to the Îles de la Madeleine to discover for yourself the Islands’ rich and colourful repertoire of tales and legends.
+You’re sure to be delighted!

-Photo credit: Illustration from the Îles de la Madeleine Tourist Guide.
+Photo credit: Illustration of the ponchon, reproduced in the Îles de la Madeleine Official Tourist Guide

 Author Jean-Pascal Côté